• yoga

 December 22, 2022 // by Christy

 Feeling stressed out, reactive, and overwhelmed lately?
 Wouldn’t you like to feel more focused, productive and relaxed instead?
-Research shows again and again that meditation can help.
+Research shows that meditation can help.
 I know, I know, you’re too busy to meditate.
 You can’t sit still.
 It’s boring.
 You don’t know if you’re doing it right.
 Let me dispel some myths, give you some guidance and show you why you need to start a meditation practice in the New Year.

 You’re Not Too Busy to Meditate